Sbanks2/SQL_Bike_Share/README.md

 ## How Does a Bike-Share Navigate Speedy Success?

 ### Scenario
-Cyclistic is fictional a bike-share company in Chicago, Illinois based on a real ride-share company.
+Cyclistic is a fictional bike-share company in Chicago, Illinois, based on a real ride-share company.
 The director of marketing, Lily Moreno, believes the company’s future success depends on maximizing the number of annual memberships.
 Therefore, your team wants to understand how casual riders and annual members use Cyclistic bikes differently.
 From these insights, your team will design a new marketing strategy to convert casual riders into annual members.
 But first, Cyclistic executives must approve your recommendations, so they must be backed up with compelling data insights and professional data visualizations.

 Moreno has set a clear goal: **Design marketing strategies aimed at converting casual riders into annual members**.
-In order to do that, however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
+To do that, however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
 Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.